-The closest beach to the town centre is the Plage de la Gravette, accessed though an archway from the port and overlooked by the old town ramparts.
-The sheltered cove is perfect for swimming, or join the locals for aperitifs on the beach at sunset.
+The closest beach to the town centre is the Plage de la Gravette, which is accessed though an archway from the port and is overlooked by the ramparts.
+This sheltered cove is perfect for swimming, or join the locals for a sunset aperitif on the beach.

 Follow in the footsteps of artists

-Nomade is a giant figure made up of different letters sits on the ramparts looking out to sea.
+Nomade is a giant figure made up of different letters which sits on the ramparts looking out to sea.
 On a sunny day the white letters contrast against the deep blue sky, and at night it’s lit up from inside.
-Or if you’re interested in what Antibes’ artists are creating today, there are studios in the city walls where you can check out their latest work.
+Or if you’re interested in what Antibes’ artists are creating today, there are studios in the city walls where you can check out their latest works.

 Explore historic Fort Carré